The Judgment Collection Process for California Landlords

 We Can Help You

-If you have a judgment and have not able to collect on it, give us a call at (800) 866-8685.
-One of our trained collection professionals can speak with you to help get you paid.
-For more information on the collection services we offer, click here.
+If you have a judgment and have not been able to collect on it, give us a call at (800) 866-8685.
+One of our trained collection professionals can speak with you to help get you paid at no out of pocket expenses to the landlord.
+For more information on the California Court Judgment Collection services we offer, click here.

 Small claims courts exist to enable people settle relatively small disputes, usually concerning money.
 With these courts, people can represent themselves and avoid hefty attorney fees as well as other court fees.
 By their very nature, they’re simple, cheap, and relatively fast.
 Read More…